briansimiyuj/doctor-appointment-app/README.md

   6. Set a state to store selected time slot and initialize it with empty array
   7. Set a state to store slot time and initialize it with empty string
   8. Set a state to store appointed doctors and initialize it with data from local storage
+  9. Set a state to store appointed patients and initialize it with data from local storage
-  9. Set a state to store a boolean to check if the doctor is booked or not and initialize it with false.
+  10. Set a state to store a boolean to check if the doctor is booked or not and initialize it with false.
 This will be per doctor

 ### Booking Page